-Sometimes we just have… one of those days – when the feel of the ball is lost, when the wrist “breaks” at contact and we lose control of the racquet, when the feet are not listening and the reactions are slower than usual.
-Yes, that’s the day I’m talking about!
+Sometimes we have… one of those days – when the feel of the ball is lost, when the wrist “breaks” at contact and we lose control of the racquet, when the feet are not listening and the reactions are slower than usual… Yes, that’s the day I’m talking about.

 What should you do when things don’t feel right during a match?

-It is going to be challenging but do not give up!
-I was there before and I know that it just sucks when that happens…
+It will be challenging, but do not give up!
+I was there before and I know the frustration…

-– Remain calm and do not show your frustration – your opponent should not be aware of what is happening with you.
+- Remain calm and do not show your frustration – your opponent should not be aware of what is happening to you.

 - Fill your mind with positive thoughts.

-– Acknowledge the rough time you go through but tell yourself that it will not last too long; and make yourself believe it!
+- Acknowledge the rough time you’re going through but tell yourself that it will not last long, and make yourself believe it!

-– Prepare for a long match – where only winning matters and not the quality of your play (within the limits of fair play though).
+- Prepare for a long match – when only winning matters and not the quality of your play (within the limits of fair play though).

 - Pay attention to your opponent’s mistakes and use the information to your advantage.

-– After all, be aware that it will not be the end of the world if you ultimately lose; so… relax and do your best!
+Above all, it’s not the end of the world if you lose a match, so… relax and do your best.